cmrguides/cmrguides/contributors/guides/wii-jailbreak-letterbomb.md

 ## Things you'll need
 Before starting you'll need to ensure you have:
-- An SD Card which is 4GB.
-You can't use SDHC cards.
+- An SD Card which is 4GB or larger.
 - A computer with an SD card reader or a USB SD card reader.
 - A Wi-Fi connection for your Wii to connect to.